kanjialive/kanji-data-media/README.md

 Kanji-alive
 ===========

 [_Kanji alive_][1] is a free resource for learning to read and write kanji.
-With few exceptions, this repository includes all of the language data and media files used by the _Kanji alive_ [website][2] and web application ([http://app.kanjialive.com][3]).
+With few exceptions, this repository includes all of the language data and media files used by the _Kanji alive_ website and web application ([http://app.kanjialive.com][2]).

 The files will primarily be of interest to instructors and students who want to re-use them for teaching and learning purposes.
 Developers should make use of the _Kanji alive_ public web API which will be made available in Summer, 2015.
-Please [subscribe][4] to the news page on our website or [follow us on Twitter][5] for updates.
+Please [subscribe][4] to the news page on our website or [follow us on Twitter][4] for updates.

 This work by <a xmlns:cc="http://creativecommons.org/ns#" href="http://kanjialive.com" property="cc:attributionName" rel="cc:attributionURL">Kanji alive</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 Permissions beyond the scope of this license may be available at <a xmlns:cc="http://creativecommons.org/ns#" href="http://kanjialive.com/credits/" rel="cc:morePermissions">http://kanjialive.com/credits/</a>.